frankkhung/Taiwanese-Media-Influence/README.md

 # Do people watch the news for the news?
-Or for their confirmationbias?
+Or for their confirmation bias?
 In this analysis, we use Taiwanese Communication Survey (TCS) to analyze the political behavior in Taiwan.
 The data can be downloaded through the following procedures

 ## TCS data